 Taking risks; regarding how one gives back to the school, is demonstrative of ‘Matauranga’, an aspect of Newlands College’s Vision for Learning.
-By being innovative and inquisitive around how we involves ourselves in the opportunities on offer, students are enabled a greater potential to enhance their school life.
+By being innovative and inquisitive around how we involve ourselves in the opportunities on offer, students are enabled a greater potential to enhance their school life.

 The student body consists of a unique variety of individuals, each with a distinctive ethnic background.

-We believe it is important to not only acknowledge and cherish the cultural diversity among us students, but to be proactive and genuine in celebrating the cultural diversity of Newlands College.
+We believe it is important to not only acknowledge and cherish the cultural diversity among us students but to be proactive and genuine in celebrating the cultural diversity of Newlands College.

 We foresee this to include encouraging one another’s exploration in, and integration of, other cultures, of which may differ from our own.